cgat-developers/conda-deps/README.md

 In case you want to exclude one or more subfolders, use the `--exclude-folder` option one or more times:

     python conda-deps.py --exclude-folder </path/to/folder/folder1> </path/to/folder>

+You may also want to scan additonal Python files of folders:

+    python conda-deps.py <path/to/folder> --include-py-files my-script.py --include-py-files </another/folder>

 # How it works